uwreact/frc_control/installation/INSTALLATION.md

 In order to successfully cross-compile ROS, we must use a fresh shell that doesn't have a ROS environment sourced.
-You can do this manually by commenting out `source /opt/ros/melodic/setup.bash` from your `~/.bashrc`, opening a new terminal, and restoring that line once you are complete.
+You can do this manually by commenting out `source /opt/ros/melodic/setup.bash` from your `~/.bashrc`, opening a new terminal, performing the installation steps required, and restoring that line once you are complete.
 Or, you can use the following script:
+**Note: This script is currently broken!
+Only manual method works for now**

     cd ~/robot_workspace/src/frc_control
     source installation/unsource_ros.bash